asabya/FaVeDemo/README.md

 # How does it work?
 Selecting the right local models and the power of `LangChain` you can run the entire pipeline locally, without any data leaving your environment, and with reasonable performance.

 - `ingest.py` uses `LangChain` tools to parse the document and create embeddings locally using `LlamaCppEmbeddings`.
-It then stores the result in a local vector database using `Chroma` vector store.
+It then stores the result in a distributed vector database using `FaVe` vector store.
 - `privateGPT.py` uses a local LLM based on `GPT4All-J` or `LlamaCpp` to understand questions and create answers.
 The context for the answers is extracted from the local vector store using a similarity search to locate the right piece of context from the docs.
 - `GPT4All-J` wrapper was introduced in LangChain 0.0.162.